learninginvision/ProjectedGAN-CLC/README.md

 This repository contains code for our paper
 >**Closed-Loop Training for Projected GAN**<br>
 >Jiangwei Zhao, Liang Zhang, Lili Pan, Hongliang Li<br>
->IEEE Signal Processing Letters (submitted)<br>
+>IEEE Signal Processing Letters<br>

 >**Abstract**:Projected GAN, a pre-trained GAN, has been found to perform well in generating images with only a few training samples.
 However, it struggles with extended training, which may lead to decreased performance over time.
 This is because the pre-trained discriminator consistently surpasses the generator, creating an unstable training environment.
-In this work, we propose a solution to this issue by introducing closed-loop control (CLC) into the dynamics of Projected GAN, stabilizing training and improving generation performance.
+In this work, we propose a solution to this issue by introducing closed-loop control (CLC) into the dynamics of Projected GAN, stabilizing training, and improving generation performance.
 Our proposed method consistently reduces the Fréchet Inception Distance (FID) of the previous methods; for example, it reduces the FID of Projected GAN by 4.31 on the Obama dataset.
 Our finding is fundamental and can be used in other pre-trained GANs.
-The code is available at https://github.com/learninginvision/ProjectedGAN-CLC.
 <div align=center>
 <img align="middle" width="500" src="media/structure.png">
 </div>